 Moving away from the cyber security threat to business value

-Moving away from FUD to informing and marketing the business benefits of cyber security solutions, here are some ideas to consider in your cyber security marketing and messaging to the broader business audience:
+Moving away from FUD to informing and marketing the business benefits of cyber security solutions, here are some ideas to consider in your cyber security marketing strategy and messaging to the broader business audience:

 - Can you position the cyber security threats as challenges?

 - Consider the business benefits of your cyber security solution.
 Will the solution help save money by protecting the organisation, for example, or have an impact on employee productivity?

 - Do senior management fully understand the risk that exists to their organisation?
 It does not matter who you are, the risk is there.
 When talking to the management audience, consider “exposure” rather than “threat”.

 - Can you focus on safety and security, rather than threat and risk?
 Providing a cocoon of trust and supporting employees.
 With stress levels among staff rising especially through the challenges of working from home during the pandemic, for example, staff are potentially at greater risk to cybercrime.
 The criminals are getting smarter, the risks look more realistic, or are more well thought out.

 - Focus on facts rather than suggestive threat.
 Explain with case studies – how other companies have addressed the issues and positive results.

 - The hacker persona, that we mentioned at the beginning and other imagery – is it getting your message across?
 Can you make it more real rather than a fictional character?
 Or, give it character that makes it real and engages the business audience?

 In conclusion, when considering your cyber security marketing strategy, there are some key steps and considerations to make: